 Write a compelling headline for each article

-Believe it or not, but a reader will not only decide whether he is going to share an article based upon the content, but based upon the headline, too.
+Believe it or not, a reader will not only decide whether he or she is going to share an article based upon the content but based upon the headline too.

 Those 11 characters will allow enough room for your twitter handle.
 You don’t want the headline character count to go beyond 98.

-Some Twitter users will change title to accommodate the way they want to share it…either adding to the title or removing.
+Some Twitter users will change the title to accommodate the way they want to share it by either adding to the title or removing from it.

 If the keywords that someone is using to search show up on the SERPs, they are going to stand out to the searcher.

-Another reason that it’s important to write a great meta description is that services like StumbleUpon and Digg allow users to enter a meta description…and once submitted you can’t edit them.
+Another reason it’s important to write a great meta description is that services like StumbleUpon and Digg allow users to enter a meta description.
+Once submitted, it cannot be edited.
 Never leave it to someone else to write your description.

 If there is no description or it’s poorly written, then readers are less likely to click through.